 The Southern Heritage Trust is devoted to the appreciation and protection of Otago’s social, cultural, architectural and industrial heritage.
 In particular

-A Southern Heritage Trust partnership with the City Library, third Tuesday each month
+A partnership between the Southern Heritage Trust and the City Library